walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot from Hyper-V manager highlighting the 'Connect' button for the smarthotelweb1 VM.](images/Exercise1/connect-web1.png)

-7. Click **Connect** again when prompted and log in to the **Administrator** account using the password **demo!pass123**.
+7. Select **Connect** again when prompted and log in to the **Administrator** account using the password **demo!pass123**.

 8. Open **Internet Explorer**, and paste the link to the portal into the address bar.
 You may be prompted to sign in again.
-Click the 64 bit download link and run the installer.
+Choose the 64 bit download link and run the installer.

     **Note:** If Internet Explorer does not load the site properly you may need to install Chrome on the VM.